intel/FdtBusPkg/Docs/DtIoProtocol.md

 This protocol is used by code, typically platform device drivers, running in the EFI boot services environment to access device I/O on a DT controller.
-In particular, functions for managing platform devices exposed via Device Tree as DT controllers are defined here.
+In particular, functions for managing platform devices exposed via Devicetree as DT controllers are defined here.

 The interfaces provided in the `EFI_DT_IO_PROTOCOL` are for performing basic operations for device property access, register I/O, DMA buffer